alpersonalwebsite/react/Unit-Tests.md

 };
 ```

-Now, let´s console the structure of the Component using `shallow` and `mount`
+Now, let´s console the structure of the Component using `shallow`, `render` and `mount`

 **Shallow**
+It renders the provided Component but NOT its children.

 ```
 import React from 'react';